AveroLLC/types-first-ui/README.md

 If you dislike types "getting in your way" or think of them as secondary to your application, then this is not the framework for you.
 At Avero we believe in starting with your API first, which in this case is the interfaces of your application.

-If you do not care about maintainability of your codebase.
-If you are writing a todo app or a school project, this may be overkill for you.
+If you do not care about the long-term maintainability of your codebase, such as writing a todo app or a school project, this may be overkill for you.
 This framework is designed and optimized for building large, production UI projects that will have a long lifespan and many contributors.

 You will occasionally run into cryptic error messages (e.g. key inference on Paths) due to relying heavily on type inference.
 Deep lookup types + mapped types + conditional types + inference makes the compiler work pretty hard... which leads to the next point.